twni2016/pomdp-baselines/readme.md

 ## CHANGE LOG

+* Jul 2022: Move the code for the compared methods to [a new branch](https://github.com/twni2016/pomdp-baselines/tree/all-methods)
 * Jun 2022: Cleaned and refactored the code for camera ready.
 * May 2022: this work has been accepted to **ICML 2022**!
 * Mar 2022: introduce recurrent [SAC-discrete](https://arxiv.org/abs/1910.07207) for **discrete action** space and see [this PR for instructions](https://github.com/twni2016/pomdp-baselines/pull/1).
 As a baseline, it [greatly improves sample efficiency](https://github.com/twni2016/pomdp-baselines/pull/2), compared to a specialized method IMPALA+SR, on their long-term credit assignment benchmark.